scalajs-io/nodejs/README.md

 <a name="resolvers"></a>
 #### Resolvers

-To add the Scalajs-Nodejs bindings/library to your project, add the following to your build.sbt:
+To add the Transcendent bindings/library to your project, add the following to your build.sbt:

 ```
 resolvers += Resolver.sonatypeRepo("releases")
 ```

 <a name="apps_using_means"></a>
-### Developed using  Scalajs-Nodejs
+### Developed using  Transcendent

-The following applications were developed using Scalajs-Nodejs:
+The following applications were developed using Transcendent:

 | Application                                                            | Frontend              | Backend            | Description                                                  |
 |------------------------------------------------------------------------|-----------------------|--------------------|--------------------------------------------------------------|